Why reading with preschoolers is important

 - Make a routine, and try to share at least one book every day.
 Sharing a book can be a nice way to start and finish the day.
 A comfortable and favourite reading place can be part of the routine.

-- Turn off the TV or radio so your child can focus.
+- Turn off the TV or radio and put your phone on silent, so your child can focus.

 - Try out funny noises and sounds – play and have fun!